samfisherirl/Export-local-Steam-game-installs-and-paths/README.md

 # All-in-one-tool to export steam game paths to csv, no coding or compiling.

- Update: up to 300% faster, now with threading!
+ Update: 3/6/23 works with beta, includes threading for improved performance.